mwvgroup/pwv_kpno/DEVELOPERS.md

    location.
 - Implement functions to export / import custom made models and affiliated data so that resources can be shared between collaborators or made public.
-- Extend the atmospheric models to include a wider wavelength range.
 - An upper limit could be imposed on the number of significant figures returned by each function.